 Falls Church -The State Theatre was built in 1936.
 It closed in the 1980s but was renovated in the late 1990s and is now Washington Metro area's favorite new venue for live performances.

 Newport News - When the Yoder Barn was built in 1935 it was a home for hay and dairy cows that would bray long into the night.
 While things haven't gotten much quieter around the farm, the quality of the noise has improved dramatically as the Yoder Barn has been transformed into the premiere performance space in the Hampton Roads area.

 The Yoder Barn combines the rustic charm of country living with technologically advanced lighting and sound systems to achieve an aura unique to the area it represents.
 The theatre serves the community by hosting numerous plays, folk operas, musicals, choral groups, hymn sings and more.
 So visit the farm, let yourself be entertained and revel in this hayloft turned symphony hall.

-Virginia Musical Theatre is dedicated to the preservation of musical theatre as a uniquely American art form and offers full-scale productions with the best regional talent and guest stars.
+Virginia Beach -Virginia Musical Theatre is dedicated to the preservation of musical theatre as a uniquely American art form and offers full-scale productions with the best regional talent and guest stars.

-Ferguson Center for the Arts at Christorpher Newport University presents world-class performers in music, theatre and dance.
+Newport News -Ferguson Center for the Arts at Christopher Newport University presents world-class performers in music, theatre and dance.